palaksingh-06/Practice--repo/README.md

 # Practice--repo
-This is a practice repository By Palak Singh
+This is a practice repository
+<br>By Palak Singh